LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

 (terminal_output)=

-# Interpreting PyORBIT_Results output
+# Interpreting `results` terminal output

-PyORBIT_Results will produce several files depending on the flags provided at runtime.
+PyORBIT_results will produce several files depending on the flags provided at runtime.
 The terminal output is always present

 ## Terminal output